 About Green Dot at ISU

-Green Dot at Iowa State University aims to decrease power-based personal violence on campus by utilizing education, outreach, and staff development as mechanisms for increasing awareness and competency around bystander intervention skills.
+Green Dot at Iowa State University aims to decrease power-based personal violence on campus by utilizing education, outreach, and development as mechanisms for increasing awareness and competency around bystander intervention skills.

 Green Dot at Iowa State aspires to:

 - Integrate into all aspects of campus life,

 - Increase faculty and staff support;

 - Demonstrate cultural humility to better serve diverse populations; and

 - Implement best practices to enhance programs and initiatives.